cvt8/song_llm/README.md

 # Using the code

 The code is mainly split into two notebooks:
-- `model_creation.ipynb` which tackles all the implementation of the model, from the definition of the Tokenizer to the training and saving of the model
+- `model_creation.ipynb` which tackles all the implementation of the model, from the definition of the Tokenizer to the training and saving of the model;
-- `inference.ipynb` aims at evaluating the performance of the best model, qualitatively but also quantitatively thanks to the custom notation described in `notation.py`
+- `inference.ipynb` aims at evaluating the performance of the best model, qualitatively but also quantitatively thanks to the custom notation described in `notation.py`;
+- `text_to_midi.py` is a small library to convert a generated text to a MIDI sequence.

 A pretrained model is available in `models/` and allows for the use of `inference.ipynb` to generate songs and evaluate them.